verbb/formie/packages/docs/react/server-rendered/overview.md

 - React owns the host component
 - Formie still owns the rendered HTML inside it
-- the browser package still owns validation, submit flow, and browser-side behavior
+- the browser package still owns validation, submit flow, and browser-side behaviour

 Browser events and browser modules still apply for server-rendered forms.
-Use the [Browser](/browser/) docs when you need deeper browser behavior extension points.
+Use the [Browser](/browser/) docs when you need deeper browser behaviour extension points.

 ## Component